rewgs/open-stage-control-ts/resources/docs/docs/customization/css-tips.md

 - use `%` for font-size

-## CSS Variables
+## CSS variables

-CSS Variables declared in the  [default theme](https://github.com/jean-emmanuel/open-stage-control/blob/master/src/scss/themes/default.scss) can be overriden.
-Some widgets also use specific CSS variables (mostly to define colors) documented on their respective pages.
+[CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) declared in the  [default theme](https://github.com/jean-emmanuel/open-stage-control/blob/master/src/scss/themes/default.scss) can be overriden.

+Widgets also rely on CSS variables for the style properties (colors, padding, etc).
+These are documented in the widgets' `css` property description.

 ## Other tips